SEO / Editorial

 Google's guide describes a mechanism called query fan-out.
 When someone types a question, the AI system does not only process that single query.
 It generates a set of concurrent, related queries to fetch additional relevant results.
 One question becomes five.

 Google's own example: a search for “how to fix a lawn full of weeds” triggers related queries about herbicide recommendations, chemical-free removal methods, and weed prevention.
-For a small business, think about what that means in practice.
-A search for “immigration lawyer Seattle” might fan out into visa categories, consultation cost, processing timelines, and client outcomes.
-A search for logo design cost might fan out into pricing ranges, design process, portfolio examples, and turnaround.
+For a small business, a search for logo design cost might fan out into pricing ranges, design process, portfolio examples, and turnaround.

 If a website has one vague service page and a contact form, fan-out has nothing to find.
 If a website has clear service pages, relevant blog content, portfolio work connected to specific services, FAQ content that answers real questions, and strong internal linking between all of it, every fan-out query has somewhere to land.
 That is the structural advantage semantic SEO builds.
 Not a trick.
 An architecture that matches how AI actually retrieves information.